-This part of Pension Credit can top up your income (such as your State Pension) to a set amount, to provide you (and your partner, if you have one) with a basic income to live on.
-Extra amounts will be added if you have certain housing costs, a severe disability or caring responsibilities.
+This part of Pension Credit can top up your income (such as your State Pension) to a set amount, to give you (and your partner, if you have one) a basic income to live on.

+You can get extra amounts if you have certain housing costs, a severe disability or caring responsibilities.

-Even if you don't get much Guarantee Credit, it's always worth claiming as it can give access to other benefits (see 'Does Pension Credit affect access to other benefits?' later in this information).
+Even if you don't get much Guarantee Credit, it's always worth claiming as it can give access to other benefits (see 'Does Pension Credit give access to other benefits?' later in this information).